Sixth Party System: Issues

 Harris and Tichenor argue: "At the level of issues, the sixth party system was characterized by clashes over what rights to extend to various groups in society.
 The initial manifestations of these clashes were race-based school desegregation and affirmative action, but women's issues, especially abortion rights, soon gained equal billing. [...]
 To these were added in the 1980s environmental defense and in the 1990s gay rights."

 New voter coalitions included the emergence of the "religious right", which is a combination of Catholics and Evangelical Protestants united on opposition to abortion and same-sex marriage.
-Southern white voters started voting for Republican presidential candidates in the 1950s, and Republican state and local candidates in the 1990s.
+Southern white voters started voting Republican at the presidential level in the 1950s, and at state and local level in the 1990s.

 Nominating candidates

 In the chaotic campaign for the Democratic nomination in 1968, Hubert Humphrey won the nomination without entering any primaries.
 He was selected by state and local party officials.
 The old system of using county caucuses and state party conventions to pick the delegates largely gave way in 1972 to primaries, thanks to the reforms proposed by the McGovern–Fraser Commission for the Democrats.
 The Republicans followed suit.
 One result was that locally powerful politicians lost their power to shape national tickets, and their influence in Washington.
 The new-style national convention was rarely the site of bargaining and dealing, but instead became a ratification ceremony run by the winner in the primaries.